-Adult Education and Family Literacy Week 2016 is full of exciting events celebrating adult literacy learners and programs throughout the U.S. These events are as diverse as the learners they serve, from a Book Fair in Delaware to a Financial Literacy Fair in Texas.
+Adult Education and Family Literacy Week 2016 is full of exciting events celebrating adult literacy learners and programs throughout the U.S. Education is incredibly important, and starting a career in one can be very fulfilling.
+Those who have taken inspiration from these events can visit website now to see how they can train in education, and help others.
+These events are as diverse as the learners they serve, from a Book Fair in Delaware to a Financial Literacy Fair in Texas.
 One common thread running through all the events is their showcasing of the dedication and passion of learners, teachers, volunteers, and community stakeholders.
 Want to know more about what’s happening in your region?
 Check out just a few of the events below.
 We’ll be posting additional AEFL week news and events throughout the next week.
 Let us know what you are planning.

 Lee County Literacy Coalition Works to Address Adult Literacy Crisis